run2bizdocs/documentation/en-us/docs/4biz-helium/get-started/about-4biz/comparative-versions.md

 ### Ticket Management
 In this update, the Ticket Management, in addition to tasks already achievable in the previous version, acquired a new layout in the registration of a service, with new groups of features, giving to users greater agility.

-###Agile Project Management – Simple
+###Agile Project Management – Tasker
 4biz's new task-oriented tool, brings an idea of simplifying the whole lifecycle of a task/service in one place.
-As its name suggests, Simple seeks to streamline even more the daily life of an organization, with greater and better visualization of a process and control of those involved.
+As its name suggests, Tasker seeks to streamline even more the daily life of an organization, with greater and better visualization of a process and control of those involved.

 ### Experience Center with Users
 In this version, 4biz innovates by providing to users the possibility of customize, with the characteristics of their organization, a portal with the information necessary for the proper functioning of the company.
 This is done in a simple and accessible way, allowing the client greater autonomy within the system.